emn178/online-tools/README.md

 The project is forked from https://github.com/emn178/online-tools I have added support for input and output encodings (hex, base64, plain)

-For bugs not concerning input/output encodings please consult the original author: emn178@gmail.com
+For bugs not concerning input/output encodings please consult with the original author: emn178@gmail.com